Frequently asked questions

 Holton Direct Care utilizes a service called RubiconMD that offers web-based eConsults with top specialists across the country.
 These eConsults allow our patients to receive more comprehensive care while often avoiding unnecessary and inconvenient referrals to specialists.
 The RubiconMD eConsult service incurs no additional cost for patients.
 If you need to see a specialist in person, we are happy to refer you.

-How can I contact Dr. Lassey after hours?
+How can I contact Dr. Lassey or Daniel after hours?

 We know that illness and injuries don't always happen during office hours.
-If you just need to get in touch with us to order a medication refill or schedule an appointment, you can directly e-mail Nurse Sharon or Dr. Lassey anytime, or leave us a voice mail or even a Facebook message.
-If you have a non-urgent question, but one that probably shouldn't wait until tomorrow, members can send Dr. Lassey a text message and expect a prompt reply.
-Lastly, if you have an urgent issue after-hours, Dr. Lassey is only a phone call away!
+If you just need to get in touch with us to order a medication refill or schedule an appointment, you can directly e-mail one of our nurses, Dr. Lassey, or Daniel anytime, or leave us a voice mail or even a Facebook message.
+If you have a non-urgent question, but one that probably shouldn't wait until tomorrow, members can send Dr. Lassey or Daniel a text message and expect a prompt reply.
+Lastly, if you have an urgent issue after-hours, our providers are only a phone call away!

-Are there medications Dr. Lassey does not prescribe?
+Are there medications our providers do not prescribe?

-Dr. Lassey is not accepting new patients for pharmaceutical treatment of Chronic Pain.
+Dr. Lassey and Daniel are not accepting new patients for pharmaceutical treatment of Chronic Pain.
 New Opioid Prescribing Guidelines have recently been released by the CDC to combat the prescription drug abuse epidemic, and those patients who use narcotics for chronic pain are encouraged to seek a pain treatment center.
-Dr. Lassey does not prescribe weight loss medications, due to lack of proven long-term effectiveness and adverse risk profile and side effects of such medications.
-Dr. Lassey does not prescribe controlled sedatives for the treatment of chronic anxiety.
+They also do not prescribe weight loss medications, due to lack of proven long-term effectiveness and adverse risk profile and side effects of such medications.
+Dr. Lassey and Daniel do not prescribe controlled sedatives for the treatment of chronic anxiety.

 Outside of paying for membership, medicine, or labwork/x-rays, are there other fees I might have to pay?

-Almost all of the routine procedures Dr. Lassey performs have no additional charge to members.
+Almost all of the routine procedures Dr. Lassey and Daniel perform have no additional charge to members.
 There are a few exceptions, for more complicated procedures.
 Our pricing page has details.
-As a membership benefit, Dr. Lassey will see sick or injured visiting family of his members for a reasonable one-time office visit fee based upon the severity and time requirements of the visit.
-Dr. Lassey may charge mileage at IRS rates for out-of-town housecalls.
+As a membership benefit, Dr. Lassey and Daniel will see sick or injured visiting family of his members for a reasonable one-time office visit fee based upon the severity and time requirements of the visit.
+Dr. Lassey and Daniel may charge mileage at IRS rates for out-of-town housecalls.

 Will Holton Direct Care see patients on a fee-for-service basis if they are NOT members?